mohcinemadkour/Interpretable-Causal-Inference/README.md

 # Interpretable-Causal-Inference

-The purpose of this project is to create methods in causal inference and Bayesian nonparametrics that:
-- 1. can be used in practice, featuring scalable implementations that facilitate their application to real data;
-- 2. are designed to handle the complexity inherent in real data without making naive assumptions; and
-- 3. have exceptional predictive accuracy, even as they boast other desirable features like interpretability and uncertainty quantification.

 I use The dame-flame package, the package offers efficient,  easy-to-use  implementations  of  the  DAME  andFLAME algorithms, allowing users to perform fast, interpretable matching for causal infer-ence for observational data with discrete covariates.
 The package uses 2 different algos to generate the matches: